jinliu/kdotool/README.md

 ## Global Options

-- --help Show help.
+- `--help` Show help.
-- --version Show version.
+- `--version` Show version.

 Options not in xdotool:

-- --dry-run Just print the generated KWin script.
+- `--dry-run` Just print the generated KWin script.
 Don't run it.
-- --debug Print debug messages.
+- `--debug` Print debug messages.
-- --shortcut _shortcut_ Specify a shortcut to run the generated KWin script.
+- `--shortcut _shortcut_` Specify a shortcut to run the generated KWin script.
   The shortcut must be in the format of `modifier+key`, e.g. `Alt+Shift+X`.
   The shortcut will be registered in KWin.
 The script is not run immediately.
   You must press the shortcut to run it.
-  - --name _name_ Specify a name for the shortcut, So you can remove it later with `--remove`.
+  - `--name _name_` Specify a name for the shortcut, So you can remove it later with `--remove`.
 This option is only valid with `--shortcut`.
-- --remove _name_ Remove a previously registered shortcut.
+- --`remove _name_` Remove a previously registered shortcut.

 ## New Commands Not In xdotool

 The following can be used in chained commands:

-- savewindowstack _name_ Save the current window stack to a variable
+- `savewindowstack _name_` Save the current window stack to a variable
-- loadwindowstack _name_ Load a previously saved window stack
+- `loadwindowstack _name_` Load a previously saved window stack

 ## Supported xdotool Commands